shivannis/xandr-docs-public/xandr-docs/articles/invest/mobile-buying-faq.md

 description: In this article, explore the frequently asked questions (FAQ) on mobile ad campaigns and mobile reporting.
 ---

-# Microsoft Invest - Mobile Buying FAQ
+# Microsoft Invest - Mobile buying FAQ

 ## Mobile ad campaigns